 This application allows the CoAES to formalize your intention and send you the complete set of self-study application materials.
 There is no obligation or cost associated with submitting these request forms.

-A complimentary CD containing the complete set of self-study application materials will be sent to the program director listed on the "Request for Accreditation Services" application once it is received by the CoAES.
+The complete set of self-study application materials will be sent via email to the program director listed on the "Request for Accreditation Services" application once it is received by the CoAES.

 STANDARDS & GUIDELINES